lzuber/module1challenge/README.md

 ## 📝 Notes

-Git repo can be found here:
+Git repo can be found <a href="https://github.com/lzuber/module1challenge">here</a>.

-Git site can be found here:
+Git site can be found <a href="https://lzuber.github.io/module1challenge/Develop/">here</a>.